 Right?
 So ahead of her time.
 She was doing something to represent multiple dimensions or the Fibonacci sequence of the spiral.
 She did things in really interesting ways about just interfacing with nature and the universe on the spiritual side of things.

 Let me pick a third museum.
 I grew up in D.C., so I’ve always loved the National Gallery.
 I would also say the Tate Modern in London.
 It’s just really interesting.

 Can you tell readers about Rev Causes?
 Why is it so important to you guys and how do you go about picking those charities?

 Rev Causes is an organization that we started to highlight the work of organizations that we feel aligned with.
 We give a portion of our ticket proceeds and we do various sorts of activations throughout the year to give to various causes.
-In some respects, the point is the money, the donation, but in other respects, we change pretty regularly who is the recipient of those things.

 As issues pop up like the Nashville tornados for example, you guys are always there to support the communities affected.

 Yes.
 We’ll do event specific stuff, like t-shirts or merch items geared towards raising money just for that.
 That’s really important for us to do.
 The whole thing is really important for us to do because as we’ve grown, we’ve always had an idea about doing good in the world.